danieldelarivam/danieldelarivam.github.io/content/authors/admin/_index.md

     awarder: The University of British Columbia (UBC)
     icon:
     summary: |
-      Award for my translation of the poem 서시 (Prologue) by 윤동주 (Yun Dong-ju)
+      Award for a translation of the poem 서시 (Prologue) by 윤동주 (Yun Dong-ju)

   - title: TOEFL iBT
     url: